UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Direct Energy’s ‘Live Brighter’ plan offers a simple fixed rate, whereas TXU Energy’s ‘Smart Edge’ plan provides tiered bill credits that benefit high-usage homes.

 To truly understand the value difference, we have to look at the flagship plans you are most likely to see in search results.
 For Direct Energy, the “Live Brighter” series is a staple.
-For TXU Energy, you will often see “Smart Edge” or various “Free Nights” options.
+For TXU Energy, you will often see “Smart Edge” options.
+Pitting these two directly against each other reveals fundamentally different pricing strategies.

 Direct Energy’s “Live Brighter” plans are popular because of their simplicity.
 They are typically standard fixed-rate plans.
 You pay a set energy charge for every kWh you use, plus the TDU charges.
 There are fewer gimmicks, which makes predicting your bill easier if your usage varies wildly from month to month.
 If you travel frequently or have a small apartment with low energy needs, this structure often prevents the bill shock associated with tiered plans.

 TXU Energy’s “Smart Edge” plans often utilize a tiered credit structure.
-For example, you might see a plan that offers a $30 bill credit once your usage hits 800 kWh, and perhaps another credit if you hit 2,000 kWh.
+For example, you might see a plan that offers a $30 bill credit once your usage hits exactly 800 kWh or 1000 kWh, and perhaps another credit if you hit 2,000 kWh.
 This structure brings the average price per kWh down significantly for larger homes that consistently use a lot of power.
-However, if you have a very efficient home or travel for a month and fail to reach that 800 kWh threshold, you miss out on the credit, and your effective rate skyrockets.
+However, if you have a very efficient home or travel for a month and fail to reach that strict 800 kWh threshold, you completely miss out on the credit, and your effective rate skyrockets.

 To determine if a tiered plan is safe for you, you need to understand the fine print.
 We recommend reading our guide on how to read Electricity Facts Labels to spot these thresholds before you sign a contract.